alexiacooze/Flash-Client/README.md

 No external APIs were used.
 All APIs were creating internally with Node.js and Express.js

-# Installation for front-end Client side
+# Installation for Client Side

 ### `In Visual Studio Code`